 cancer treatments at WSU that have helped Mia, they want to support cancer care

 for others.
-In October, Brian and Rachel will be running a half marathon to
+In October 2012, Brian and Rachel ran a half marathon to honor Mia

 If you would like to donate in support of the WSU Oncology Service and honor

 Mia, please click on the Give Now button at the

 top-right, then select "in honor" and type "Mia Wright" in the comments box.

 Update: As of October 2013, Mia is still in remission and